charlenellll/LeetCodeSolution/254 Factor Combinations/254 Factor Combinations.md

 It is really important and I don't handle it well.

 The hard part is how to restrict each (recursion of) backtracking not to use previously used elements.

+What I should be careful for this code is marked between lines.